 However, the truth is that both of these offenses are actually crimes that are classified as misdemeanors in North Carolina.
 Furthermore, they are not the same offense, although both can result in possible fines and imprisonment.

-Raleigh Reckless Driving Lawyer
+Aggressive / Reckless Driving Lawyer in Raleigh

 Have you recently been cited for driving aggressively or recklessly in North Carolina?
 Coolidge Law Firm provides experienced legal representation for these offenses and many other serious traffic violations.